AY2324S2-CS2103T-W09-4/tp/docs/DeveloperGuide.md

 - This feature would allow users to easily delete policies, without having to type out the whole policy number.

 #### Improving allowed inputs
-Change the allowed inputs for certain fields so that they make logical sense.
+- Change the allowed inputs for certain fields so that they make logical sense.
   - Improve allowed inputs for phone number (ensure it is 8 digits long and starts with 6, 8 or 9)
   - Improve allowed input for phone number and email fields (ensure that these fields are unique across clients)

-#### Fixing text out of boundaries in UI
+#### Fixing text that gets cut off in UI
 - Right now, long input fields may cause text to be cut off in the UI, e.g. a long client name might get cut off in the UI with `...`
 - This can be fixed by either:
   - limiting the number of characters allowed in the name.
 This is not ideal as certain clients may in fact have very long names, and we should allow these names too.
   - fixing UI such that text out of boundaries are wrapped.
 This is the better solution.

+#### Improve validity checks for inputs
+- Ensure that error messages that are shown are consistent throughout all commands.
+  - Ensure that all types of invalid index inputs raise the same error.

+#### Improve UI layout
+- Tweak the UI such that all client details are displayed in the UI with the `view` command, regardless of the window size of the application.

 ---

 ## **Documentation, logging, testing, configuration, dev-ops**